onaio/help/faqs/_posts/2014-09-23-how-do-i-use-organizations.md

 	</table>

-###Share permissions organization projects
+###Share permissions for organization projects

-There are three differences in in the sharing permissions for organization projects:
+There are three differences in the sharing permissions for organization projects:

-1. An all members in the organization group is added to all organization projects.
-You can set permission levels for all members in the organization just as you would anybody, with the addition of hiding the project using the “cannot view” permission.
+1. An **all members in the organization** group is added to all organization projects.
+You can set permission levels for all members in the organization just as you would anybody, with the addition of hiding the project using the *cannot view* permission.
-2. An all org admins group is added to projects to make it clear that organization admins have access to the project you created in the organization.
+2. An **all org admins** group is added to projects to make it clear that organization admins have access to the project you created in the organization.
 3. Organization projects can have multiple admins.